 Enterprise Resource Planning (ERP) Module can be considered as one of the most suitable options for businesses and/or warehouses looking to grow their operations.

-3PL businesses can use an ERP system as a way to enhance their supply chain management by organising accounting, customer relationships and HR.
+3PL businesses can use an ERP system as a way to enhance their supply chain management by organizing accounting, customer relationships, and HR.

-Despite warehouse management not being an essential part of an ERP module, it’s an effective element to warehouse management systems.
+Despite warehouse management not being an essential part of an ERP module, it’s an effective element of warehouse management systems.

 Warehouse Management Best Practices